Post last up-dated: 9 June, 2021

-We are now beginning to see a flurry of research on emergency remote learning.
-Most published research to date is of the quick-and-dirty kind: how did students, faculty and administrators react and what are they expecting in the future?
+Since March 2020, there has been a flurry of research on emergency remote learning.
+Most published research up to March 2021 was of the quick-and-dirty kind: how did students, faculty and administrators react and what are they expecting in the future?
 From March, 2021 though we begin to see more extensive and detailed studies emerging.

 This is just a selection, of course, with a particular focus on North America, and will be added to as new reports emerge.
 This list goes so far to 27 April, 2021.
 The reports are roughly in sequential order of the date of publication, although not all full dates were available.

-If I have time, I will eventually provide an overview of all these studies, but in the meantime here are the links and some brief details.
-I recommend you look at the sponsors carefully, as there is a lot of commonality between the studies in terms of sponsors, and as always, please read the actual reports, and not just my biased view of the results.
+I recommend you look at the sponsors carefully, as there is a lot of commonality between the studies in terms of sponsors, and, as always, please read the actual reports, and not just my biased view of the results.

 Sponsors: the Online Learning Consortium (OLC), the Association of Public and Land-grant Universities (APLU), and the Every Learner Everywhere Network with support from the Bill & Melinda Gates Foundation.